kevinzhao07/tutorials-documentations/programming concepts/polymorphism/README.md

 }

 OUTPUT:
-"Forever Go Blue!" // this is from UniversityOfMichigan "Michigan of the East!" // this is from HarvardUniversity "We're the best Ivy!" // this is from CornellUniversity
+"Forever Go Blue!" // this is from UniversityOfMichigan's chant "Michigan of the East!" // this is from HarvardUniversity's chant "We're the best Ivy!" // this is from CornellUniversity's chant
 ```

 > `uni = &mich;` is allowed in polymorphism because this exhibits **upcasting**.
 More importantly, `UniversityOfMichigan` is-a `University`.